Independent Continuing Education

 - Preparatory phase

-To commence studies, the participant must present the Centre for Continuing Education with a letter of application and a letter of motivation (study goals, subjects, study period).
+To commence studies, the participant must present the Centre for Continuing Education with a letter of application and a letter of motivation (study goals, subjects, study period and amount of lessons).

 In the preparatory phase of the study process, the participant and a specialist from the Centre for Continuing Education will discuss an individual study plan and an estimate of the volume of the studies, and will determine whether the given form of study suits the applicant.
 Lecturers of the corresponding major/subject will be included in the discussion.

-- Putting Together a Programme for Continuing Education
+- Putting Together a Program for Continuing Education

 - Independent Study Phase